-I. In the Timekeeping Mode, hold down (a) for at least two seconds.
+In the Timekeeping Mode, hold down (E) for at least two seconds.
 First, SET Hold will flash on the display, and CITY will be displayed in the upper display.
 After that, the currently selected city code and city name will scroll across the upper display.
-Keep (a) depressed until the scrolling starts.
+Keep (E) depressed until the scrolling

-- Use (i) to cycle through the setting screens until LIGHT appears in the upper display.
-The current illumination duration setting (1 or 3) will be flashing in the middle display.
-See the sequence in step 2 of the procedure under "To change the current time and date settings manually" (page E-30) for information about how to scroll through setting screens.
+Use (1) to cycle through settings on the display until the current button operation tone (MUTE or key) is displayed.
+See the sequence in step 2 of the procedure under "To change the transformation of the transformation of the procedure under "To change the transformati current time and date settings" (page E-22) for information about how to

-- 3. Press A to toggle the illumination duration between three seconds (3 displayed) and 1.5 seconds (1 - 4.
-After all of the settings are the way you want, press (E) twice to exit the setting screen gn
+3. Press (Å) to toggle the button operation tone on (key) and off (MUTE).
+4. After all of the settings are the way you want, press (E) twice to exit the